Walpa Gorge Walk

 My first glimpse of Kata Tjuta was when watching the sunrise on Uluru.

-My eye was drawn away from the main spectacle to the horizon where, 50 km away across the spinifex and desert oaks plain, Kata Tjuta’s 36 domes vied for attention.
+My eye was drawn away from the main spectacle directly in front of me to the horizon where, 50 km away across the spinifex and desert oaks plain, Kata Tjuta’s 36 domes vied for attention.

 It was much later in the day, having explored waterholes around the base of Uluru and taken in the magical Mala Walk rich in traditional Uluru cultural history…